lemming52/faceit/README.md

 ## Extensions

+### Production readiness

+As discussed in the brief, this was not required to be production ready.
+To do so the clients, dynamo and sns, would need rewriting to the full production configuration and the checks i mention throughout the readme applied.

 ### Rollbacks, uniqueness checks, allowed parameters

 There's a few things that sprang to mind which I didn't implement in my proof of concept.
-As an example, if the message publication fails post user creation; do we want to keep the user or consider that a failure?
-For the exercise I ploughed on, but it's straightforward to add a finally style block that in the case of any errors restores the prior situation.
+As an example, if the message publication fails post user creation; do we want to keep the user or consider that a failure, do we add retries?
+For the exercise I ploughed on, but it's straightforward to add a finally style block that in the case of any errors restores the prior situation, or/and add retry code.

 In addition, I debated a while about making the email address a secondary index.
 It seems a fair assumption to limit one account per email; to do so in the code you add a secondary index to the table, add checks on insertion if the address already exists and also on update, but I didn't do it for the test here.